Mvestal1/Split_By_Location/README.md

 # Split_By_Location
-Arcpy Tool to Split a Layer by Location
+Arcpy script to Split a Layer by Location